ethereum/consensus-specs/specs/networking/p2p-interface.md

 Attestation subnets are used to propagate unaggregated attestations to subsections of the network.
 Their `TopicName`s are:

-- `index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` - This topic is used to propagate unaggregated attestations to subsections of the network (typically beacon and persistent committees) to be aggregated before being passed to `beacon_aggregate_and_proof`.
+- `index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` - These topics are used to propagate unaggregated attestations to subsections of the network (typically beacon and persistent committees) to be aggregated before being gossiped to `beacon_aggregate_and_proof`.
 The following validations MUST pass before forwarding the `attestation` on the network.
     - Clients MUST validate that the block being voted for (`attestation.data.beacon_block_root`) passes validation.
     - Clients MUST validate that `attestation.data.slot` is within the last `ATTESTATION_PROPAGATION_SLOT_RANGE` slots.
     - Clients MUST validate the signature of `attestation`.